-Vitamin D, commonly called the sunshine vitamin, is made in the skin after exposure to sun.
-The same UVB rays that cause a sunburn also make vitamin D. Sunscreen, darker skin pigmentation, clothing and reduced daylight in winter diminish the skin’s ability to make vitamin D. Dark-skinned individuals are more likely than fair-skinned individuals to be low for vitamin D year-round because the darker skin blocks the UVB rays from producing vitamin D.
+Vitamin D is made in the skin after it’s been exposed to the sun.
+The same UVB rays that cause sunburn also make vitamin D. Sunscreen, darker skin pigmentation, clothing and reduced daylight in winter diminish the skin’s ability to make vitamin D. Dark-skinned individuals are more likely than fair-skinned individuals to be low for vitamin D year-round, because darker skin blocks the UVB rays from producing vitamin D.

 The amount of time you need in the sun depends on several things, including where you live, the season, time of day, your skin colour and the amount of skin exposed.
 However, during summer, most people can get adequate vitamin D from just 5-10 minutes outside.

 It’s important to avoid the high UV times, so mid-morning or mid afternoon is best.
 Always follow safe sun guidelines because too much sun can increase your risk of skin cancer and may cause the vitamin D in your skin to break down.